 - Verizon’s fre Call Filter app offers spam detection, filtering and the ability to report scam calls.
 For an additional $2.99 a month, you’ll get access to a caller ID feature, personal block list, risk meter and spam-lookup function.
 It’s available in Apple’s App store for iOS phones.
 Most Android phones from Verizon come with this app installed.

 - Sprint’s Premium Caller ID service identifies callers who aren’t in your contacts, with spam identification features available on some devices.
 The service costs $2.99 a month and is available for Apple and Android devices.

 Use a third party-app.
-If you’re not satisfied with your cell provider’s spam-blocking service, there are a number of apps that can help, among them YouMail, Call Control, Robokiller, Hiya and Nomorobo.
+If you’re not satisfied with your cell provider’s spam-blocking service, there are a number of apps that can help (see our list of top call-blocking apps), among them YouMail, Call Control, Robokiller, Hiya and Nomorobo.
 You can’t use your carrier’s app and a third-party app at the same time, but if your cell provider offers spam-filtering as a service (not an app), you can try a layered approach to screen out more calls.
 “That’s the best way to get as few [spam calls] as possible,” said Alex Quilici, CEO of YouMail.

 Block robocall numbers.
 When you receive a robocall, you can block the number to prevent it from reaching you again.
 That said, number spoofing makes this a game of whack-a-mole, since a robocaller may call you from a different number each time.

 - How do I block robocalls on my iPhone?
 Tap the Phone app, go to the Recents list in the navigation bar and tap the Info icon next to the phone number you wish to block.
 Scroll to the bottom of the screen and tap “Block this Caller.”